flycheck/flycheck/doc/languages.rst

       Check syntax and lint with `ESLint <http://eslint.org/>`_.

-      .. option:: flycheck-eslint-rulesdir
+      .. option:: flycheck-eslint-rules-directories

-         A directory with custom rules.
+         A list of directories with custom rules.

       .. syntax-checker-config-file:: flycheck-eslintrc